 Lachesis–PMS-irritable, jealous, depressed, headache, flushes of heat all ameliorated with the onset of the flow.
 Severe cramps, worse from pressure of the clothing, ameliorated with the onset of the flow.
 Flow may be black, scanty, lumpy; the less the flow, the more the cramps.
 Better from open air, cold drinks, talking, worse from sleep, heat, hot drinks.

-Magnesia Phosphorica–This is the main one!
+Magnesia Phosphorica (Mag-phos)–This is the main one!
 If you’re not sure what to do, give Mag-phos.
-This is the typical picture of a woman with her period, doubled up with hot water bottles or a heating pad pressed firmly against her abdomen.
+This is the typical picture of a woman with her period, doubled over with hot water bottles or a heating pad pressed firmly against her abdomen.
 The flow is dark.
 She wants to be nurtured; better hot baths, better pressure, worse lying on the right side.
 Thirst for cold drinks.

 Nux Vomica–Pain in lower back with constant urging to stool.
 Patient may be chilly and very irritable, impatient and angry.
 Better rest, lying down, worse pressure–even pressure of clothing.
 Desire for fats and spicy foods.

-Pulsatilla–The menses are easily suppressed, for instance, by getting the feet wet or by bathing.
+Pulsatilla–The menses are easily suppressed (stopped), for instance, by getting the feet wet or by bathing or swimming.
 Menses are irregular and the flow is irregular–changeable.
-The mentals will be a tip off here.
-The Pulsatilla person is weepy, changeable, shy, dependent, wants nurturing, love, attention; she is thirstless; she craves creamy things–whipped cream, ice cream; she is warm, worse in warm rooms, better in open air, walking slowly in cool crisp weather.
+The mentals will be a tip-off here.
+The Pulsatilla patient is weepy, sad, changeable, shy, dependent, wants nurturing, love and attention; she is thirstless; she craves creamy things–whipped cream, ice cream; she is warm, worse in warm rooms, better in open air, walking slowly in cool crisp weather.

 Sabina–Severe cramps extend from low back to pubis; also, pain extends from uterus to thighs.
 Blood is bright red or bright red mixed with dark clots.
 Shooting pain up the vagina.
 Better lying flat on the back with limbs extended.